Simple Minds: Virgin Records deal (1981–1982)

-McGee's initial replacement as Simple Minds' drummer was Kenny Hyslop (ex-Skids, Slik, Zones), who joined the band in October 1981 in time to play the first leg of the Sons and Fascination tour.
-His interest in New York music (including funk, hip-hop and dance) had an immediate effect on the band's musical development.
-He stayed long enough to drum on the band's next single, the disco-friendly "Promised You a Miracle" (based on a funk riff from one of the cassettes he played on the band's tour bus) which hit the UK Top 20 and the Australian Top 10.
-Hyslop "didn't fit in" with the band or their management and was replaced for the second leg of the Sons and Fascination tour in early 1982.
+McGee was initially replaced by Kenny Hyslop (ex-Skids, Slik, Zones), who played on the first leg of the Sons and Fascination tour, which included Simple Minds' first visit to Australia, touring with Icehouse.
+Hyslop also played on the studio recording of "Promised You a Miracle", a song originating in a riff from a tape of funk music Hyslop played on the tour bus, that would become the band's next single.
+Despite this contribution, Hyslop ultimately "didn't fit in" with the band or their management and was replaced for the second leg of the Sons and Fascination tour by the Kilmarnock-born percussionist Mike Ogletree (the former drummer for Café Jacques) in early 1982.